engin100/980/labs/lab-3.md

 2. What would the voltage (based on your own calibration curve) be if it output a temperature of 6 °C?
 (Show work!)
 3. What **binary value** would your Arduino be reading in for a voltage of 0V?
 2.5V?
 5V?
 If you are stuck on this, try re-reading the section about [how analog to digital converters (ADCs) work](#how-analog-to-digital-converters-adcs-work) and try working backwards through the Arduino code.
 The `analogRead()` function is what actually returns the binary value, so if you know the voltage, could you re-arrange the equation given in the starter code to solve for the binary value?

+## Memo

+In addition to the pdf you will create as detailed in the submission below, you will also be writing a memo for this lab.

+For details about the memo, [see the Canvas assignment](https://umich.instructure.com/courses/618909/assignments/2136869).

 ## Submission

 On Canvas, you will submit ***ONE PDF*** that will include all of the following: